Strangelove1/KetoPlanner-App/README.md

 To be edited.
-Certain functions are unfinished, I plan to return to the reactive carbohydrate/kcal counter after developing my frontend skills.
+Certain JS functions are unfinished, I plan to return to the reactive carbohydrate/kcal counter after developing my frontend skills.
+Maybe even some styling, if I'm in the mood :")